khaliquezafar/brocade_zoning_script_project/README.md

-# 🧰 CIT Storage & Backup (ENGCLOUD) SAN Zoning Script Generator
+# 🧰 SAN Zoning Script Generator

 This Python script automates the creation of `alicreate`, `zonecreate`, and `cfgadd` commands for Brocade SAN zoning configuration.
-It supports multi-site zoning (e.g., HRC, KCA), dynamic alias and zone file selection, and generate zoning script for multiple storages in the environment.
-This script is created for ENGCLOUD SAN fabric and storage environment however, can be adjusted for any environment as the input is dynamically configured.
+It supports multi-site zoning (e.g., site1, site2), dynamic alias and zone file selection, and generate zoning script for multiple storages in the environment.
+This script is created for SAN fabric and storage environment however, can be adjusted for any environment as the input is dynamically configured.
 ---

 ## 📁 Directory Structure

 ```
-engcloud_zoning_script_generator/
+SAN_zoning_script_generator/
 ├── data/
-│   ├── HRC/
+│   ├── site1/
 │   │   ├── cfg/
 │   │   │   └── cfg.csv
 │   │   ├── hosts/